jsumners/fastify-server-session/Readme.md

 ## TypeScript

-To use the type checking on session object you can use the declaration:
+To use type checking on session object you can use the declaration:

 ```typescript
 declare module 'fastify' {